 Now carefully and lightly cut the thin layers of the silver skin, which is basically the excess fat.
 Those who want to avoid eating fat can surely follow this step.

-Step-3: Remove the Fat: Now it’s time to remove the fat.
+Now it’s time to remove the fat.
 Put your fingertips inside the edge of the fat cap.
-Now, lift the edge and slide the knife inside between the fat cap and meat.
+Now, lift the edge and slide the knife inside between the fat cap and the meat.
 Now slowly move the knife and remove the whole portion of the fat cap.

-Remember that you won’t ever be able to cut off the entire clutter of fat.
+Remember that you won’t ever be able to cut off the entire cluster of fat.
 A small amount of the silver skin will stay, and that’s not an issue at all.

 That portion will get cooked and won’t affect the taste.
 However, you must evenly level off the brisket after you’ve removed the major portions of it.